Dasdron15/Tomo/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/Dasdron15/Tomo?color=blue)
 ![GitHub License](https://img.shields.io/github/license/Dasdron15/Tomo?color=blue)

 **Tomo** is a terminal-based code editor focused on simplicity and working out of the box without any configuration.
-Inspired by the lightweight nature of Helix and the intuitiveness of VS Code, it uses `ncurses` for terminal UI and `tree-sitter` for fast syntax highlighting.
+Inspired by the lightweight feel of Helix and the intuitiveness of VS Code, it uses `ncurses` for terminal UI and `tree-sitter` for syntax highlighting.

 Image of Tomo code editor in action: